omniboard-dev/analyzer/README.md

 ## FAQ

 #### Is this uploading my source to the cloud?
 No. The `@omniboard/analyzer` runs checks against your source code (or even generated artifacts) and uploads results of these checks to the cloud service for further processing.
-The uplaoded content is then just metadata describing the projects but NOT the projects themselves.
+The uploaded content is then just metadata describing the projects and results but NOT the projects themselves.

 In theory, a check which matches everything could be constructed but such result will be rejected as it would be of unreasonable size...